 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details:

-The investments in the portfolio undergo a normative controversy analysis examining respect for international social, human, environmental and anticorruption norms as defined in the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
-The International Labour Organisation and the International Bill of Human Rights are among the many international references embedded in the normative analysis and in Candriam's ESG model.
+The investments in the portfolio undergo a normative analysis examining respect for international social, human, environmental and anti-corruption norms as defined in the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+The conventions of the International Labour Organisation and the International Bill of Human Rights are among the many international references embedded in the normative analysis and Candriam's ESG analysis framework.

-The analysis seeks to exclude companies which have significantly and repeatedly breached one of these principles.
+The analysis seeks to exclude companies which have significantly and/or repeatedly breached one of these principles.